OWASP/www-policy/operational/conflict-of-interest.md

 ```
 I do hereby certify that the above stated Conflict of Interest Policy and Agreement for the OWASP Foundation were approved and adopted by the board of directors on insert date and constitute a complete copy of the Conflict of Interest Policy of the Foundation.

 Secretary_______________
 Date: ________________

 ```

-## Annual Conflict of Interest Questionnaire:
+## Annual Conflict of Interest Questionnaire

 (This will be a digitally signable form once the policy has been approved)